KeyboardKit/website/collections/_features/Autocomplete.md

 KeyboardKit doesn't have a standard provider as it has for other services.
 Instead, it binds a disabled provider to the controller ``services`` until you register a custom provider or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks a local autocomplete provider when you register a valid license key.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks and registers local autocomplete.
+More information about Pro features can be found at the end of this article.